Get a place to stay if you're homeless and on the streets

 Contact the council

-You might be seen as vulnerable during coronavirus even if the council has not helped much in the past, especially if you're over 55 or have underlying health conditions.
+You might be vulnerable during coronavirus even if the council has not helped before.
+Tell them if you're over 55 or have underlying health conditions.

 How to contact your council's homeless team